 - 2 pounds Yukon gold potatoes peeled and cut into chunks

 - ½ cup whole milk or almond milk

 - 6 tablespoons unsalted butter plus more as garnish if preferred

 - 2 sprigs fresh rosemary plus more as garnish

 - ¼ teaspoon ground white pepper or black pepper

-- Boil the potatoes: Fill a medium saucepan with cold water and add the cubed potatoes.
+- Boil the potatoes: Fill a medium saucepan with cold water and add the cubed potatoes making sure that they are fully submerged.
 Stir in the salt and bring it to a boil on medium-high heat.
-Cook the potatoes until tender, 15-20 minutes.
+Cover and cook the potatoes until tender, 15-20 minutes.
 You can check doneness by inserting a sharp knife into a potato.
 If it comes in and out easily, it is ready to go.
 Drain potatoes, return to pot, and set them aside.

 - Infuse the rosemary: Meanwhile, place milk and butter in a small saucepan over medium heat.
 Cook until butter is fully melted.
 You do not need to bring it to a boil.
 Turn the heat off, add in sprigs of rosemary and minced garlic and let it steep while you are mashing the potatoes.
 I recommend letting it sit for 10-15 minutes.
 However, you can let it steep longer.
 Be aware that the longer it steeps, the stronger the flavors of rosemary will be.

 - Mash the potatoes: Using a potato masher or a food mill (if you have one), mash the potatoes until they reach your desired consistency.